How to Clean a Mirror: 4 Tips for a Streak-Free Finish

 Streaky mirrors are common problems for even the most conscientious housekeeper.
 Sometimes, no matter how carefully you clean, you’re still left with the impressions from where you last wiped.

-How to Clean a Mirror with Vinegar
+4. Don’t Like Vinegar?
+Here’s How to Clean a Mirror With Windex